pandord24/svg-logo-generator/README.md

 - My motivation is to learn more about Jest and Inquirer.
 - I built this project to improve my code writing skill.
 - By applying proper testing with Jest, it is more organized and easily to identify problems.
-- I learned ways to structure Jest Inquirer.
+- I learned ways to structure Jest and Inquirer.

 ## Credits